ninsuo/symfony-quickstart/README.md

-Symfony2 Quick Starter
+Symfony2 Quick Start
 ========================

+## What is it?

 This is the [Symfony2 Standard Edition](https://github.com/symfony/symfony-standard) with some ready-to-use tools to get started quickly.

-When I tell "Ready to use", this is basically really ready to use, no need to configure or code anything.
-Just overwriting and copy/pasting to customize.
+Most common stuff, such as login, translations or menus are built-in: no need to configure or code anything.
+Just overwrite and copy/paste to customize.

+You'll find here 2 bundles:

+- Fuz\QuickStartBundle contains well-known bundles implementations, you'll probably not need to modify those files.

+- AppBundle is a skeleton, it contains your app implementation.

 ## Installation